Biology — Semester B

 Which pair of processes drives the most direct exchange of CO₂ between living organisms and the atmosphere?

-A Photosynthesis (releases CO₂) and cellular respiration (absorbs CO₂)
+ATranspiration (releases CO₂) and condensation (absorbs CO₂)

-D Photosynthesis (absorbs CO₂) and cellular respiration (releases CO₂)
+CPhotosynthesis (absorbs CO₂) and cellular respiration (releases CO₂)

 Explanation